CarmenPopoviciu/protractor-styleguide/README.md

 Tests are there for a reason!

 If you venture out into the testing literature, you might be overwhelmed by the many different types of tests authors refer to.
-This styleguide is all about e2e tests (with Protractor), but because I think it is important to make the distinction, I want to say a few words about unit testing as well.
+This style guide is all about e2e tests (with Protractor), but because I think it is important to make the distinction, I want to say a few words about unit testing as well.

 #### Unit Testing